What is EBITDA? Full Form, Meaning and How to Calculate It

 FAQs

 Q.1.
-What is EBITDA and why is it important?
+What is EBITDA in simple terms?

 Q.6.
 Is EBITDA relevant for Indian companies and investors?